Kassym-Jomart Tokayev: Prime Minister of Kazakhstan (1999–2002)

-Foreign Minister and State Secretary (1994–1999, 2002–2007)
+Foreign minister and state secretary (1994–1999, 2002–2007)

-As a Minister of Foreign Affairs, Tokayev played an active role in the field of nuclear non-proliferation.
+As a minister of foreign affairs, Tokayev played an active role in the field of nuclear non-proliferation.
 In 1995 and 2005, he participated in the Review Conferences for the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) in New York City.
 In 1996, he signed the Comprehensive Nuclear-Test-Ban Treaty (CTBT) in New York, and in 2005 the Treaty on a Nuclear-Weapons-Free Zone in Central Asia (CANWFZ) in Semipalatinsk.

 He was elected Chairman of the Council of Foreign Ministers of the Commonwealth of Independent States and of the Shanghai Cooperation Organisation.
 Tokayev took part in ten sessions of the United Nations General Assembly.
 He held a diplomatic rank of Ambassador Extraordinary and Plenipotentiary.

+On 28 March 2003, Tokayev expressed support for the US invasion of Iraq, citing concerns over Saddam Hussein's potential development of weapons of mass destruction.

+Throughout his tenure, Tokayev pursued a multi-vector foreign policy, balancing Kazakhstan's relations with Russia, China, and the West.
+His diplomatic efforts helped Kazakhstan avoid confrontations with other states, instead fostering cooperation and promoting stability both regionally and globally.

 Chairman of the Senate (2007–2011, 2013–2019)

+On 11 January 2007, Tokayev was appointed Deputy and Chairman of the Senate of Kazakhstan by Nursultan Nazarbayev.
+He was elected unanimously by the Senate deputies to the position.
+Tokayev emphasized that Kazakhstan was facing important tasks at this moment in history and pledged to make every effort to achieve the country's goals, including the strategy to place Kazakhstan among the top 50 most competitive states.

-As Chair of the Senate of Kazakhstan, Tokayev was elected in 2008 as a vice-president of the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE).
-He served the post until being relieved on 15 April 2011 after being appointed as Director-General of the United Nations.
-President Nursultan Nazarbayev expressed his gratitude towards Tokayev, stating that he's "absolutely committed to the path of reforms that I am pursuing."
+He served the post until being relieved on 15 April 2011 after being appointed Director-General of the United Nations.
+President Nazarbayev expressed his gratitude towards Tokayev, stating that he's "absolutely committed to the path of reforms that I am pursuing."

-On 16 October 2013, he was reappointed again as the Senate Chair and was unanimously confirmed by the Senate MP's.
+On 16 October 2013, he was reappointed again as the Senate Chair and was unanimously confirmed by the Senate MPs.

 During the 2016 Protests against land reforms in Kazakhstan, Tokayev stressed the issue of land lease to be dealt with in a critical matter.

-After Kazakhstan unveiled its first proposed version of the Latin alphabet in 2017, it received criticism among citizens and linguistics over its use of apostrophes for marking accent letters.
-Many businesses and organisations began adopting the new Latinised script.

 During the interview to BBC News in June 2018, Tokayev hinted a possibility on Nazarbayev's succession by expressing his belief that he wouldn't run for re-election as his presidential term was to end in 2020.